 - We believe that societies thrive when all people have a voice and an opportunity to be accurately and equitably included in data that drives policy.

 Demographic and socioeconomic data from key governmental collection mechanisms drive informed, inclusive, and effective decision-making.
 Both the process and the data itself, assist state and local leaders, businesses, nonprofits, and foundations in defining how to prioritize services, resources, and investments.
 A fair and accurate census is a critical mechanism for ensuring that no community’s needs or voices are overlooked.
 The census also directly affects the distribution of political representation and the equitable allocation of more than $600 billion in federal funds to support programs and improvements in public health, education, transportation, and more.
 In short, an accurate census provides a profile of distinct communities' persistent and emerging needs.
 NAO will ensure that nonprofits have the necessary information to serve their program participants to engage in the 2020 Census collection.

 TAX POLICY REFORM

 We support tax incentives for individuals and businesses to donate goods and services.
 Tax policy can be an important tool for encouraging individuals to give more of their time and treasure to support the work of nonprofit organizations.
 Effective incentives for giving and volunteering should be created, promoted, and strengthened where appropriate.
 We support policies that incentivize charitable giving and provide tax benefits fairly to people of different income levels.
 State and local laws on property and tax exemptions should be simplified where possible to ensure a wide range of nonprofits are eligible and can satisfy reporting requirements without undue burdens.

 OTHER URGENT POLICY ISSUES

-The Public Policy Committee and staff will use the NAO Public Policy Priorities as a guideline to identify any urgent priorities that need to be addressed throughout the year.
+The NAO Public Policy Committee and staff will use the NAO Public Policy Priorities as a guideline to identify any urgent priorities that need to be addressed throughout the year.